lchen08/CS241_Project/README.md

 The Javadoc code will have my name (Lisa Chen) as the author if the code was created by me or has me as a coauthor.

 I coded the requirements and added an additional GUI (not required) using Java swing to allow easier and quicker city/road updating and action requests.
-The GUI also implements uploading the files (if there are multiple) and saving changes.
+The GUI also implements uploading the files (if there are multiple) and saving changes (prompts for save and creates a file with a new name to ensure no overwriting original files).